100% of 2019 Conference Attendees were Satisfied with their Experience

 The Leadership Conference educates coaches, sport administrators and sport parents to provide a developmentally appropriate environment for all young athletes to help them become future leaders.
 The conference features many prestigious and inspirational speakers from a variety of fields.
-Conference sessions this year will focus on motivation, pursuing goals with excellence, managing adversity, trauma-aware coaching, morality, sports medicine, team culture, sport parenting, mentorship and leadership.
-Click here to learn more about the 2020 conference speakers and session themes.
+Conference sessions this year will focus on how together we can provide "Sport for All" that is accessible and tailored for everyone and conducting in an environment that is wholly developmental in nature.

 How much does the conference cost?
 What does that include?

 Register early and receive a discount.
-Early bird registration is $550 and last through Feb 28.
+Early bird registration is $499 and expires in early March.
 Regular Conference Registration cost is $600.
 The registration includes breakfast, lunch, and dinner on Friday and Saturday, as well as all conference materials.
 The registration fee does not include lodging.
 In case of cancellations, please note that $200 of the registration fee per person is non-refundable.

 Where should I stay for the conference?